EOSIO/eosio-swift/README.md

 A physical framework folder is now incorporated into the project.

-To build this project, you must do a pod install, then open the created workspace and build the framework there to confirm that it will compile and create a framework binary.
+To build this project, you must do a `pod install`, then open the created workspace and build the framework there to confirm that it will compile and create a framework binary.

 If you are using Xcode 10 and seeing some warnings when running pod install, it may be necessary to run: `gem update xcodeproj`